 |Windows:12 Windows 10, Windows 8.1, Windows 7, Windows 7 SP1

 Mac:13 Mac OS X v10.10.x - macOS v10.12 (Sierra)

 Mobile Operating Systems:14 iOS, Android™, Windows 10 Mobile, Amazon Fire devices15

 |Scanner||No||No||Yes (bed and feed)||No||No|

 This photo printer's distinguishing characteristic is its price relative to other printers with comparable output quality.
 Few machines match this unit for color and grayscale as well as print dimensions, print medium, and cost per print.
 Of the printers that do meet these standards, this unit has more issues with set-up and limitations in print size and material.
 However, minor shortfalls of this kind are to be expected with the difference in cost.

 Our assessment of color makes use of 7 stock images that cover landscapes, both urban and natural, as well as human subjects.
 With these images, we can make direct comparisons across the various printers under review.
 Using this method, details like resolution and color fidelity jump out for all to see.
-This printer does quite well without altering any of the settings as contrast and saturation are tuned to make images "pop" as is the current fashion.
-Nonetheless, these settings are easy enough to change to meet the user's preferences so long as the user is willing to experiment a bit.
+This printer does quite well without altering any of the settings, as contrast and saturation are tuned to make images "pop".
+Nonetheless, these settings are easy enough to change to meet the user's preferences, so long as the user is willing to experiment a bit.